JoeCastle/JoeCastle/README.md

 ### Hello!

-I'm Joe, a full-stack software developer with 5 years of experience building bespoke web applications, optimizing performance, collaborating effectively with teams, and providing valuable post-mortem analysis to improve code quality.
+I'm Joe, a Senior Full-Stack Software Developer with 6 years of experience building bespoke web applications, optimizing performance, collaborating effectively with teams, and providing valuable post-mortem analysis to improve code quality.
 I’m proficient with React, MobX, TypeScript, SCSS, C#, .NET, and SQL Server.

 I specialize in developing bespoke web applications, and I thrive in collaborative environments where I can contribute my skills to create impactful software.
 I have experience building comprehensive software solutions from end to end, covering front-end, back-end, and database architecture.